Best car insurance company for seniors: State Farm

 State Farm160%

-Best for senior drivers with accidents: State Farm, American Family and Erie
+Best for senior drivers with accidents: State Farm

 State Farm was among the best when we looked at rates for seniors after an accident.
-An accident claim on your policy can result in a dramatic premium increase, but our analysis found that State Farm will only increase rates by about 30%.
-State Farm is consistently ranked as one of the best insurance companies for seniors.
+An accident on your record can result in a dramatic premium increase, but our analysis found that State Farm will only increase rates by about 26%.

-Other companies that senior drivers with an accident on their record should look at are American Family and Erie.
+Other companies that senior drivers with an accident on their record should look at are Travelers and Nationwide, however, their increases are double State Farm’s.

 Regardless of the insurer you use, ensure you get all the discounts you qualify for.
 Ask your agent to conduct a discount review to ensure all discounts are applied to your policy.